Thiago-Pirescs/java-on-basics/README.md

 # java-on-basics
-Alterando o conteúdo do arqivo local.
+Alterando o conteúdo do arquivo local.